shrestakulkarni/VocalTask--a-voice-to-do/README.md

 # VocalTask--a-voice-to-do

-VocalTask is a Python-based desktop to-do list application that allows users to manage tasks through voice commands.
-Built using the SpeechRecognition and pyttsx3 libraries, it enables users to add, remove, and view tasks hands-free, making task management more intuitive and efficient.
-The program provides speech feedback, enhancing interactivity and accessibility for everyday productivity.
+VocalTask is a voice-controlled to-do list web app built using HTML, CSS, and JavaScript.
+It uses browser-based speech recognition to let users manage tasks hands-free—enabling voice commands to add, delete, or mark tasks.
+Designed for ease of use and productivity, it provides an intuitive interface to organize daily tasks efficiently.